Relations in the maximal pro-$p$ quotients of absolute Galois groups: Introduction

-Our ideas mentioned above form the basis of our current paper.
-In the thesis of M. Rogelstad \cite{Ro} Chapter 5 we described examples which well represent our ideas.
+Our ideas mentioned above, form the basis of the current paper.
+In the thesis of M. Rogelstad \cite{Ro} Chapter 5, we described examples which well represent these ideas.
 In fact, as we shall see, some main theorems in our paper, including Theorem~\ref{thm:l<m} and Theorem~\ref{thm:1}, are direct extensions of the techniques presented in \cite{Ro} together with Labute's Proposition 6 in \cite{Lab}.
 Let $p$ be an odd prime and $n$ an odd positive integer.
-Let $G=S/\langle r \rangle$, where $S$ is a free pro-$p$ group of generators $x_1,x_2,\ldots,x_n$, and
+Let $G=S/\langle r \rangle$, where $S$ is a free pro-$p$ group on generators $x_1,x_2,\ldots,x_n$, and

-with $s\in \N$.
+with $s\in \N$, and $\langle r\rangle $ is the smallest closed normal subgroup of $S$ which contains $r$.
 Theorem~\ref{thm:1} implies in particular that $G$ cannot be isomorphic to $G_F(p)$ for any field $F$ containing a primitive $p$-th root of unity.
 The case $s=1$ has already been implied by \cite[Theorem 5.1.2 and Theorem 5.2.1]{Ro}.
-Observe that the relations (\ref{eq:1}) and (\ref{eq:2}) are quite similar yet they behave differently in Galois theory.
+Observe that the shape of relations (\ref{eq:1}) and (\ref{eq:2}) is quite similar.
+Nevertheless the difference between these two relations is crucial.
+Indeed when we consider the realizability of $G=S/\langle r\rangle$ as a possible Galois group $G_F(p)$ for some field $F$ containing a primitive $p$-th root of unity, we see that we obtain different answers for the shape of $r$ in form (\ref{eq:1}) or (\ref{eq:2}).
+Namely when we consider $r$ which has the shape described in (\ref{eq:1}), then the resulting group is realizable as $G_F(p)$ for some $F$ as above.
+However when we consider $r$ which has the shape described in (\ref{eq:2}), then the resulting group is not realizable as $G_F(p)$ for any such field $F$.
 We were well acquainted with \cite[Proposition 6]{Lab} and its relevance to our work.
 We realized that it allows a generalization to the infinite case.
 (See Lemma~\ref{lem:Labute Prop 6}.)
-Throughout our paper a prominent role is played by simple Galois extensions $F(a,m)=F(\sqrt[p^m]{a},\zeta_{p^m})$ of $F$ introduced in Section 2.
-(See also \cite[Chapter 5]{Ro}, where we introduced these extensions for $m=1$ and 2 in our examples which illustrate our ideas.
-The general case $m\in \N$ is an immediate extension of these examples.)
+Throughout our paper a prominent role is played by the simple Galois extension $F(a,m)=F(\sqrt[p^m]{a},\zeta_{p^m})$ of $F$ introduced in Section 2.
+(See also \cite[Chapter 5]{Ro}, where we introduced these extensions for $m=1$ and 2 in our examples illustrating these ideas.
+The general case $m\in \N$ is an extension of these examples.)